Eddie Murphy's Daughter Almost Got Grounded Filming 'Coming 2 America'

-Eddie Murphy's Daughter Bella Almost Got Grounded While Shooting 'Coming 2 America' With Her Dad (Exclusive)
+Eddie Murphy's Daughter Bella Almost Got Grounded While Filming 'Coming 2 America' (Exclusive)

 Speaking with ET's Nischelle Turner, Eddie explained that he has a rule for his kids, which was namely that they can't start acting until they come of age.